partigabor/aromatica-old/content/items/caraway.md

 bibFile = "static/files/bibliography.json"
 +++

->The seed-like fruits of an Eurasian herb
+>The seed-like fruits of an Eurasian herb.

 <center>